 Promising New TB Test is Important Step, But Simpler One Still Needed

-“Until we have a simple, reliable test, many TB patients will keep falling through the net and die untreated.”
+A new test for tuberculosis that became available in 2010 will make diagnosing a curable disease that kills nearly two million people every year much faster, easier and more precise.“Until we have a simple, reliable test, many TB patients will keep falling through the net and die untreated.”

 Dr. Francis Varaine, MSF TB Coordinator.

 At present, confirming that a person has TB usually involves a 130-year-old test to examine the phlegm patients cough up under a microscope.
 But this method fails to detect TB in about half of all cases – particularly in people living with HIV.
 And for the growing number of people with drug-resistant forms of the disease, it can take up to three months to get an accurate result – by which time many will have died.
 The new test will cut this time down to less than two hours, will show if the strain of TB is resistant to one of the most common medicines used to treat the disease, and will greatly improve the ability to diagnose TB in people living with HIV.

 This test represents an important breakthrough, and should be used widely in HIV and TB treatment programmes.